huggingface/transformers/docs/source/en/tasks/prompting.md

 Positive
 ```

+As a result, the output contains a classification label from the list we have provided in the instructions, and it is a correct one!

 <Tip>

-You may notice that in addition to the prompt, we pass a number of text generation parameters. `max_length` controls the
+You may notice that in addition to the prompt, we pass a number of text generation parameters.
+We cover these parameters
-length of the generated output.
-To learn about the rest, please refer to the [Text generation strategies](../generation_strategies) guide.
+in other docs, such as the [Text generation strategies](../generation_strategies) guide.
+For the purposes of this guide,
+you only need to know that  `max_length` controls the length of the total output (including the initial prompt).
 </Tip>

 #### Named Entity Recognition

 Named Entity Recognition (NER) is a task of finding named entities in a piece of text, such as a person, location, or organization.
+Let's modify the instructions in the prompt to make the LLM perform this task.
+Here, let's also set `return_full_text = False`
+so that output doesn't contain the prompt:

 ```python
 >>> prompt = """Return a list of named entities in the text.